-In the first clip Mr. Scott is using a control panel to play a captain's log entry.
+In the first clip, Mr. Scott uses a control panel to play a captain's log entry.
 In the second, captain Kirk uses that same control panel for impulse engine control.
-That makes for a rather complex multimodal interface. ( Ignore the intense acting in clip 1 )
+That makes for a rather complex multimodal interface.
+(Ignore the intense acting in clip 1)

 Control Panel A

-By analyzing the episode we get a clear idea of what this control panel looks like ( See Control Panel A ).
-It’s a simple layout, with rotary switches, a micro-tape port, and few sets of push buttons.
+Later in the episode, we get a clear idea of what this control panel looks like ( See Control Panel A ).
+It's a simple layout, with rotary switches, a micro-tape port, and few sets of push buttons.

-If we redesign the control panel to fit all the narrative elements of the episode, and consider usability constraints – in that a button for log playback probably shouldn’t also control the engines – we get a much more complex control panel ( See Control Panel B ).
+If we redesign the control panel to fit all the narrative elements and consider some basic usability constraints – in that a button for log playback probably shouldn't also control the engines – we get a much more complex control panel (See Control Panel B).

 Control Panel B - Redesign

-One side effect of adding real life constraints to this fictional Star Trek control panel is that we start to lose the most valuable component of science fiction: abstraction.
+One side effect of adding real-life constraints to this fictional Star Trek control panel is that we start to lose the most valuable science fiction component: abstraction.

-Abstracting an interface's style, components, and/or controls helps us depart from our real world expectations and take in the new information without judgment.
+Abstracting an interface's style, components, or controls helps us depart from our real-world expectations and take in the new information without judgment.
 This is apparent when just about anything goes wrong with a system in any science fiction movie, ever.

 From Fritz Lang’s Metropolis (1927) to The Martian (2015), sci-fi interfaces utilize large sweeping gestures for information and visuals, declarations that tell the audience exactly what they need to know.
 In the case above: something has gone wrong.
-In these examples interfaces and signifiers are abstracted down in to commanding prompts that help the viewer ingest information quickly.
-This reduction becomes much more apparent when we give an existing interface a sci-fi style alert.
+In these examples, interfaces and signifiers have been abstracted down into commanding prompts that help the viewer ingest information quickly.
+This reduction becomes much more apparent when we give an existing interface a sci-fi-style alert.

 Movies Above - Metropolis (1927), Forbidden Planet (1956), 2001: A Space Odyssey (1963), War Games (1983), Sunshine (2004), Oblivion (2013), Ex Machina (2015), The Martian (2015)

-In the first image we have an offline Mac Mail application.
+In the first image, we have an offline Mac Mail application.
 There are subtle monochrome icons that indicate the account is offline.
-They are effective signifiers, however take a few seconds to read and do not stress urgency or action.
+They are effective signifiers; however, they take a few seconds to read and do not stress urgency or action.
 The second image, complete with a sci-fi treatment, takes offline email from an inconvenience to a pending catastrophe.

-While interface abstraction can be used to get a warning or alert across quicker, it can also be used to sell the idea of a technology.
-A great example is found in the hit ( my words ) 1995 movie, The Net.
+While interface abstraction can help get a warning or alert across quicker, it can also help sell a conceptual technology.
+A great example of this can be found in the hit ( my words ) 1995 movie, The Net.

 The Net - (1995)

-It took Angela Bennett ( Sandra Bullock ) two clicks to book her airline ticket.
-This is compelling as in 1995 the only way to book an airline ticket was by phone.
-In this moment, Angela illustrated a beautiful – while idealized – key moment of a future technology.
+It took Angela Bennett (Sandra Bullock) two clicks to book her airline ticket.
+This is compelling as in 1995, the only way to book an airline ticket was by phone.
+At this moment, Angela illustrated a beautiful – while idealized – key moment of a conceptual technology.

 The Unfortunate Reality